FelipeMaeda/FelipeMaeda/README.md

 ### Hii there! 👋👋👋

-I'm Felipe Maeda, currently working at Alelo, a market leader in benefits in Brazil.
+I'm Felipe Maeda, currently working at O2B, a K8S project consulting company in Brazil.
 I like to program in Python and I've produced BackEnd programs in university activities.
+At the moment i'm studying Golang and i want to improve automations in my Working.

 <!--
 **FelipeMaeda/felipemaeda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.